 First, let’s look at what Facebook Ads and Google Adwords have in common.

-The biggest advantage to both of these platforms is the ability to hone in on and target your audience with incredible detail.
+The most significant advantage to both of these platforms is the ability to hone in on and target your audience with incredible detail.

 Think of it this way, if you were to buy space on a highway billboard everybody driving down that highway would see your billboard, whether or not they fell into your group of potential prospects.

-With Google Adwords and Facebook Ads you can get a ton more granular in your targeting and get your offer in front of people who are most likely to respond.
-And I usually advise businesses to use both.
-Because they can work together amazingly well.
+With Google Adwords and Facebook Ads, you can get a ton more granular in your targeting and get your offer in front of people who are most likely to respond.
+And we advise using both because they can work together amazingly well.

-There are a couple of different ways to target in Google Adwords, but for this article we’re going to address targeting by keywords in the search results.
+There are a couple of different ways to target in Google Adwords, but we’re going to address targeting by keywords in the search results.

 So for instance, if you have a business that sells gourmet coffee subscriptions and someone types in “gourmet coffee” into Google, you can have your ad show for that specific search term.